-To fully understand this text, we recommend that you take the issue by early this link: Aging and HIV
+To get a good understanding of this text, we recommend you take the topic at the beginning of this link: Aging and HIV